namhyung/uftrace/doc/uftrace-live.md

                 [ 1234] |     /* diff:proc/statm (size=+4KB, rss=+0KB, shared=+0KB) */
       18.380 us [ 1234] |   } /* a */
       19.537 us [ 1234] | } /* main */

+The `callsite` trigger records the return address of the matching function call so that the replay output can show where the function was called from.
+The trigger automatically saves debug info too, so a separate `--srcline` is not required and the call site is shown by default like below.

+    $ uftrace -T 'a@callsite' ./abc
+    # DURATION     TID     FUNCTION
+                [ 1234] | main() {
+                [ 1234] |   a() { /* from tests/s-abc.c:33 */
+                [ 1234] |     b() {
+                ...

+Combine it with `--srcline` to also show the callee's definition line:

+    $ uftrace -T 'a@callsite' --srcline ./abc
+                [ 1234] |   a() { /* tests/s-abc.c:11 from tests/s-abc.c:33 */

+The call site display can be suppressed with `--no-callsite` at replay time.
+The reported line itself comes from the compiler's dwarf line program and is shown as-is.

 The `finish` trigger is to end recording.
 The process can still run, which can be useful to trace non-terminating processes like daemon.